openAMRobot/OpenAMR/docs/hardware/CAD_files/README.md

 - **Contents:** this comprehensive package includes all necessary components and models, providing a full representation of the project.

-- **Folder Naming:** the main archive is named `MMP.00.00.00.000_Multipurpose_mobile_platform`.
-After extracting all the files into a single folder named `MMP.00.00.00.000_Multipurpose_mobile_platform`, locate the file with all zeros in the name, `MMP.00.00.00.000`, to open the full project.
+- **Folder Naming:** the main file is named `MMP.00.00.00.000_Multipurpose_mobile_platform`.
+After extracting all the files from MMP.00.00.00.000_Multipurpose_mobile_platform.zip into a single folder named `MMP.00.00.00.000_Multipurpose_mobile_platform`, locate the file with all zeros in the name, `MMP.00.00.00.000`, to open the full project.

 ### `Production_files`